PabloRMira/sql_formatter/README.md

 2. Install our conda development environment running `conda env create -f environment.yml`
 3. Activate the python environment using `conda activate sql-formatter-dev`
 4. Run `nbdev_install_git_hooks`
+5. Run `pip install -e .` to install the package in editable mode.
+This way the command line interface (CLI) `sql-formatter` will incorporate your changes in the python code

 #### Development Workflow